For more information how you can partner with the library to teach information literacy at CSUDH, contact ask@csudh.libanswers.com

 All library tutorials include attainable learning outcomes that should align with the appropriate level for your course (orientation, general education, in the major, graduation) and the library's information literacy program.

-If there is a correct answer to a question, students will be guided to answer correctly through immediate feedback and tips.
+Students will be guided to answer correctly through immediate feedback and tips for questions with set answers.

 Some questions are open or free response.
-These are designed with no one correct answer in mind and may encourage students to reflect on their prior experience and the knowledge they already have!
-We believe this empowers students to be curious, ask questions, and find answers on their own, either in the tutorial or from their own prior experiences.
+These are designed with no one correct answer in mind.
+They encourage students to reflect on their prior experience and the knowledge they already have!
+We believe this empowers students to be curious, ask questions, and find answers on their own.

 Library tutorials collect the following information once you click the Submit button at the end: